HemanB/Interosight/docs/live-updates/home-screen.md

 # HomeScreen Documentation

 ## Overview
 The HomeScreen serves as the main dashboard for authenticated users in the Interosight application.
-It provides an overview of the user's recovery journey and offers quick access to key features including module progression, journaling, and logging functionality.
+It provides an overview of the user's recovery journey and offers quick access to key features including continuing module progression, journaling, and logging functionality.

 ## Current Implementation Status
-**Status:** ✅ FULLY FUNCTIONAL - All components implemented with professional styling and working navigation **Functionality:** ✅ COMPLETE - Interactive navigation to all screens **Navigation:** ✅ FUNCTIONAL - All buttons and navigation elements working
+**Status:** ✅ FUNCTIONAL - Core HomeScreen implemented with professional styling and working navigation **Functionality:** 🔄 PARTIAL - Navigation complete, needs Firebase integration for real data persistence **Navigation:** ✅ COMPLETE - All buttons and navigation elements working **Data Persistence:** 🔄 PENDING - Real progress tracking and module status needed

 ## Screen Layout